Audio Registers

 Global control registers

-This register controls whether the APU is powered on at all (akin to LCDC bit 7), and allows checking whether channels are active1.
-Turning the APU off drains less power (around 16%), but clears all APU registers and makes them read-only until turned back on, except NR522.
+• Audio on/off (Read/Write): This controls whether the APU is powered on at all (akin to LCDC bit 7).
+Turning the APU off drains less power (around 16%), but clears all APU registers and makes them read-only until turned back on, except NR521.
+Turning the APU off, however, does not affect Wave RAM, which can always be read/written, nor the DIV-APU counter.

 A channel is turned on by triggering it (i.e. setting bit 7 of NRx4)3.
 A channel is turned off when any of the following occurs: